 All the Different Power Supply Types Explained

 Selecting the right type of PSU not only ensures optimal performance but also enhances the power supply lifespan and safety of your devices.
-Let’s uncover the distinct characteristics and best-use scenarios of each of the common styles below.
+Here are all the common PSU types:

 Linear Power Supplies